powercloudsdn/documentation/terms-and-conditions/service-agreement.md

 We reserve the right to refuse or cancel your order if fraud or an unauthorized or illegal transaction is suspected.

 ## Contests, sweepstakes and promotions
-Any contests, sweepstakes or other promotions (collectively, “Promotions”) made available through PowerCloud may be governed by rules that are separate from these Terms of Service.
+Any contests, sweepstakes or other promotions (collectively, "Promotions") made available through PowerCloud may be governed by rules that are separate from these Terms of Service.
 If you participate in any Promotions, please review the applicable rules as well as our Privacy Policy.
 If the rules for a Promotion conflict with these Terms of Service, Promotion rules will apply.

 ## Subscriptions
-Some parts of the Service are billed on a subscription basis (“Subscription(s)”).
-You will be billed in advance on a recurring and periodic basis (“Billing Cycle”).
+Some parts of the Service are billed on a subscription basis ("Subscription(s)").
+You will be billed in advance on a recurring and periodic basis ("Billing Cycle").
 Billing cycles will be set depending on the type of subscription plan you select when purchasing a Subscription.

 At the end of each Billing Cycle, your Subscription will automatically renew under the exact same conditions unless you cancel it or PowerCloud cancels it.
 You may cancel your Subscription renewal either through your online account management page or by contacting the PowerCloud customer support team at support@mypowercloud.net.